Treasurehouse of Makeup

 For the best contouring application, use our tropical contours studio palette.

-Balancing Light and Shadow For Contouring
+Balancing Light and Shadow For Face Contouring Placement

 To know how to contour effectively, one must understand the balance of light and shadow.
 Applying a lighter, illuminating product highlights areas you want to emphasise, making them more prominent.